TimourIc/vaepi-sampler/README.md

 ### Values propagator

-Note that when defined with the appropriate offset constants, the value of loss function forms an upper bound for (negative log of) the propagator itself.
+Note that when defined with the appropriate offset constants, the value of the loss function forms an upper bound for (negative log of) the propagator itself.
 Below we compare $e^{-\textit{loss}}$ for models trained to sample the diagonal with the actual propagator values for $T_{max}=2$.

 ![Text](results/figures/SHO_propagator_diagonal.png)